ttrmw/ttrmw.co.uk/_posts/2015-02-08-i3_gaps_ubuntu.md

 title:  "Building i3 gaps on Ubuntu"
 layout: post
 date:   2015-02-07
+categories: linux
 ---

-Recently I decided to check out the [i3](http://i3wm.org/) window manager. i3 is a tiling WM which provides a slick keyboard-driven workflow and heaps of configurability.
-This post will help you build the i3-gaps variant from source, which adds the ability to create gaps between windows.
+I've been using the [i3](http://i3wm.org/) window manager for a month or so now, and so far I've found it a great productivity boon. i3 is a tiling WM which provides a slick keyboard-driven workflow and heaps of configurability.

+This post will help you build the i3-gaps variant from source, which adds this ability to create gaps between windows.

 Out of the box, i3 doesn’t provide a means to ‘pad’ its containers with gaps as is present in, for example, [bspwm](https://github.com/baskerville/bspwm), but this is made available by the unofficial o4dev mirror.